 Possible Solutions

-Heat pumps can bypass the electricity grid by connecting to renewable energy sources such as solar panels and residential wind turbines.
+Heat pumps bypass the electricity grid by connecting to renewable energy sources such as solar panels and residential wind turbines.
 The government gives tax credits to homeowners who install such renewable energy sources.

-The DOE’s E3 supports laboratories and manufacturers nationwide developing cost-competitive technologies for energy efficiency and decreased emission of buildings.
+The DOE’s E3 supports laboratories and manufacturers nationwide in developing cost-competitive technologies for energy efficiency and decreased emissions of buildings.
 It provides funding up to $8.5 million for advanced research and development.
 This will eventually lead to the availability of affordable heat pumps.
 The DOE will also conduct a technology challenge to drive the transition to heat pumps, especially in colder regions.

 E3 is just as concerned with other building infrastructure elements related to energy efficiency.
 For instance, it supports the Partnership for Advanced Window Solutions, which aims to increase the accessibility of energy-efficient windows and attachments.
 Homeowners who are committed to sustainability have the help they need.